Mustafa Ghouse: Tennis career

 A right-handed player, Ghouse debuted in India's Davis Cup team in 2001, aged 21, after claiming the National Tennis Championship crown in both the singles and doubles event, in Kolkata, with Vishal Uppal as his partner.

 Representing India, Ghouse won the bronze medal in the Men's Doubles event at the 2002 Asian Games, in Busan, South Korea, alongside Uppal.
 Having reached the semi-finals, the duo went down to eventual silver medalists Chung Hee-seok and Lee Hyung-taik of South Korea, who were beaten by Leander Paes and Mahesh Bhupathi in the final.

 Ghouse teamed up with Rohan Bopanna at the 2006 Kingfisher Airlines Tennis Open, in Mumbai, held as part of the 2006 ATP Tour, where the duo ended as runners up in the Men's Doubles event to the Croat-Indian pairing of Mario Ancic and Mahesh Bhupathi 6–4, 6–7(6–8), [10–8].

 In December 2006, he and Bopanna would team up once again as part of the Indian contingent at the 2006 Asian Games in Doha, Qatar.
 After convincing wins over teams from Bahrain and Chinese Taipei, Ghouse and Bopanna bowed out to South Korean pairing of Jun Woong-sun and Kim Sun-yong 7–6, 6–1 in the quarterfinals.
 Ghouse attained a career high singles ranking of 500 in October 2002, and was ranked at a career-best 131 in the doubles circuit in August 2007.

-Between 2002 and 2007, Ghouse claimed 17 doubles titles with various partners and one singles title, at the Nambia F1 Futures in 2006.
+Between 2002 and 2007, Ghouse claimed 17 doubles titles with various partners and one singles title, at the Namibia F1 Futures in 2006.

 Ghouse announced his retirement from all forms of professional tennis in 2008.